 Leaf your mark

 Do a bit of tree spotting on your walk around the estate and see how many different types of leaves you can find.
-You can collect the leaves to create your own wild art or make a leaf crown if you're feeling crafty.
+You can collect fallen leaves to create your own wild art or make a leaf crown if you're feeling crafty.
+We'd love to see your creations, so please share any art you make on our Facebook, Twitter or Instagram feeds.

 We leave fallen branches and trees in situ to create habitats for insects on the estate and these also make a wonderful breeding ground for fungi.
 See how many different varieties you can find on your walk.